dragonwasrobot/game-of-life/README.md

 ## What is this?
 A simple implementation of Conway's Game of Life made using CoffeeScript and HTML5 Canvas.
-The project was done as an exercise.
+The project was done as an exercise originally located at [developer works](http://www.ibm.com/developerworks/library/wa-coffeescriptcanvas/).

 ## General